-Currently I am interested in three aspects of tumor-immunology: a) development of chimeric antigen receptor T-cells, b) exploration of genes that increase cytotoxicity of T-cells and c) defining surface markers on cancer cells suitable as targets.
+Currently I am interested in three aspects of tumor-immunology: a) factors that inhibit T cell migration and movement in tumours, b) exploration of genes that increase cytotoxicity of T-cells and c) defining surface markers on cancer cells suitable as targets.

 2014: Olsen LR*, Campos B*, Barnkob MS*, Winther O, Brusic V, Andersen MH.
 Bioinformatics for cancer immunotherapy target discovery.
 Cancer Immunology, Immunotherapy, October 2014.
 Review.
 [Link].

 2013: Bak SP*, Barnkob MS*, Wittrup KD, Chen J. Immunoediting of Antigen Expressing Cells after Treatment with Prostate Tumor Specific T Cells.
 Cancer Immunology Research, September 2013.
 [Link]